About Operation UNITE

 The KY HELP Statewide Call Center serves all 120 counties of the Commonwealth of Kentucky, providing information and resources to individuals and families seeking assistance with a substance use disorder.

 UNITE is governed by a Board of Directors that typically meets at 10:00 a.m. on the 3rd Tuesday of each month at 350 CAP Drive in London.

-A 2-page overview of UNITE’s law enforcement, treatment, and education/prevention initiatives.
+Download an overview of UNITE’s law enforcement, treatment, and education/prevention initiatives.

 UNITE offers more than 30 programs focused on drug prevention, community education, treatment for those impacted by substance use, and law enforcement.

 Primary funding for Operation UNITE comes through an appropriation from the Kentucky General Assembly.
 Grants, individual contributions, and corporate donations fund many of UNITE’s education and treatment initiatives.

 Learn the meaning behind UNITE’s starburst logo and the guidelines for usage.

 The Rx Drug Abuse & Heroin Summit, created by UNITE in 2012, is the largest collaboration of professionals and advocates working to find solutions that address the prescription and illicit drug abuse and misuse epidemic.